mickmcc/node-caltime/README.md

 `caltime` does not attempt to provide functionality which is already provided by other modules such as [Moment](http://momentjs.com).
-For this reason, `caltime` avoids converting dates or times to or from their string representation.
+For this reason, `caltime` avoids converting dates or times to or from a string representation.

 ## API Usage